Nike Air Max 2018 Review Facts

 The support offered by these shoes is middle of the road.
 It isn’t bad but it also isn’t exceptionally good.
 The primary design goals for the Air Max 2016 was to ensure ample cushioning and responsiveness, with support taking a backseat.
 This extra cushioning can be supportive in a way, but no care has been placed to provide specialized support for key areas of the foot.
 Because of this, individuals who are prone to running injuries such as Achilles tendonitis and plantar fasciitis may have some difficulty with these Nike running shoes despite the high level of comfort.
 With a bit of ingenuity, a compromise can be made by replacing the insole with a more orthotic one.

 These Nike running shoes are made for the sole purpose of running on roads and tracks.
 They are best suited for solid and flat terrain, meaning you will not be able to reap the full benefits from features such as the Air Max technology otherwise.
-Because of its high cushion factor and heavy weight, these shoes may give the impression that they are suitable for trail running.
+Because of its high cushion factor and heavyweight, these shoes may give the impression that they are suitable for trail running.
 However, the outsole doesn’t offer enough traction for this purpose, the midsole doesn’t offer enough support, and the upper doesn’t offer enough durability.
 Because of these three strikes, it is highly discouraged that runners use these shoes on any surface rougher than asphalt.

-Nike are known for many positive things, but one not-so-positive thing associated with their products is a higher than average price.
+Nike is known for many positive things, but one not-so-positive thing associated with their products is a higher than average price.
 Despite this, their popularity has endured even through financial recessions because the majority of satisfied Nike customers wear their products in casual settings.
 This isn’t to downplay the brand’s popularity among athletes; after all, many Olympians have been seen running in Nike gear.
-However, the high price tag for the Air Max 2016 in particular is indicative more of its ‘hypebeast’ status than it is of any particular athletic ability.
+However, the high price tag for the Air Max 2016, in particular, is indicative more of its ‘hypebeast’ status than it is of any particular athletic ability.
 The only real selling point to justify dropping a decent amount of change on these shoes is that they offer terrific comfort, responsiveness, and traction on roads and tracks.

 Thanks to the flex grooves and waffle-style treading on the Air Max 2016’s outsole, a very impressive amount of traction is present in these running shoes.
 Both of these features enable excellent traction, but it’s the waffle pattern in particular that really brings it home.
 Much like how a waffle absorbs syrup through its many recesses, these shoes absorb pebbles, gravel, sand, and other common road hazards in a manner that ensures a constant smooth ride throughout the duration of a running session.
 The flex grooves offer some benefits to the traction as well, but they are more geared for flexibility and responsiveness.
 Nike claims that these shoes provide excellent traction on multiple terrains and they may be right.
-However, other factors of these shoes’ design detract from any real effectiveness that can be experienced in this regard, meaning you won’t want to take these shoes on a hiking trip.
+However, other factors of these shoes’ design detract from any real effect that can be experienced in this regard, meaning you won’t want to take these shoes on a hiking trip.

 Here is where Nike’s flex grooves truly shine.
 This small feature added to the midsole of these shoes contribute greatly to the overall flexibility.
 With strategic placement towards the front and middle of the foot, these deep grooves allow for a proper bending motion in the most important areas of a runner’s stride.
 This is where the majority of the Air Max 2016’s flexibility lies, although it is far from the only feature that does this.
 The whole Max Air midsole unit that spans the length of the shoe is very flexible as well.
 This is due in part to it not being solid, but more of a bubble.
 As a result, it can bend and form as needed to accommodate the natural movement of your foot.